Stay Tuned: Muskoka Music Festival’s Back for 2023

 Marriott Residence Inn

-Located on Muskoka Bay and just steps away from the Muskoka Discovery Centre and the historic RMS Segwunsteamship, Marriott Residence Inn offers large, comfortable units, some with kitchens, fireplaces, and lake views.
-Amenities include a hot tub, indoor swimming pool, an exercise room, and ample parking.
+Located on Muskoka Bay and just steps away from the Muskoka Discovery Centre and the historic RMS Segwunsteamship, the Marriott Residence Inn offers large, comfortable units, some with kitchens, fireplaces, and lake views.
+Amenities include a hot tub, an indoor swimming pool, an exercise room, and ample parking.

 Reviews, Rates, & Reservations: Marriott Residence Inn